usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ## <a name="ial3-requirements"></a> 4.6.
 Identity Assurance Level 3

 IAL 3 adds additional rigor to the steps required at IAL 2, to include providing further evidence of superior strength, and is subjected to additional and specific processes, including the use of biometrics, to further protect the identity and RP from impersonation, fraud, or other significantly harmful damages.
-In addition, identity proofing at IAL 3 is either performed in-person or via a valid virtual in-person proofing process.
+In addition, identity proofing at IAL 3 is performed in-person.
 See [Section 5.4.3](#vip) for more details.
 A CSP MAY exceed these requirements.

 ### 4.6.2.
 Resolution Requirements